 The railroad industry must contend with a variety regulatory and environmental compliance challenges.
-Construction permitting and emissions inventories remain an ongoing concern, as facilities must comply with state air quality regulations for maintenance equipment.
-Regulated equipment includes sand handling, fuel storage tanks, combustion engines, cleaning equipment, miscellaneous paint usage, and other units.
-The rail industry must also comply with a variety of MACT standards, including the Miscellaneous Metal Parts MACT, the Reciprocating Internal Combustion Engines MACT, the Industrial/Commercial /Institutional Boilers and Process Heaters MACT, and the Site Remediation MACT.
+Construction permitting and emissions inventories remain an ongoing concern, as facilities must comply with state air quality regulations for stationary operations and maintenance equipment.
+Regulated equipment includes sand handling systems, fuel storage tanks, combustion engines, cleaning equipment, miscellaneous paint usage, and other units.
+The rail industry must also comply with a variety of MACT standards, including the Miscellaneous Metal Parts Coating MACT, the Reciprocating Internal Combustion Engines MACT, the Industrial/Commercial /Institutional Boilers and Process Heaters MACT, and the Site Remediation MACT.
 All of the regulations require significant recordkeeping and reporting activities in order to demonstrate compliance.
 Finally, rail yards must also inventory and quantify air emissions to determine Title V applicability.

 "Hot Topic" - Climate change is emerging as a critical environmental management issue for railroads today.
 Railroads are faced with rapidly evolving state, regional, and federal regulatory framework in the United States.
 Moreover, railroads face added pressures from stakeholders, shareholders, and the general public to respond to broader issues such as business sustainability and corporate social responsibility.
 Accordingly, many railroads are choosing to be proactive in devising a corporate strategy for climate change and sustainability.